 Design changes and variations (35% of overruns)

 This is the biggest killer.
 Client changes their mind about the kitchen layout.
 Architect tweaks the window sizes.
 Engineer specifies a different beam.
 Each change seems small, but they add up fast.
-The problem isn't the changes themselves—it's when you don't track and price them properly.
+The problem isn’t the changes themselves, it’s when you don’t track and price them properly.

 Unforeseen site conditions (25% of overruns)